happner/happner/readme.md

 ## demonstration

-This walkthrough uses *happner* to create a rudimentary monitoring service.
+These walkthroughs use *happner* to create a rudimentary monitoring service.

 * [The Basics](https://github.com/happner/happner/blob/master/docs/walkthrough/the-basics.md)
 * more pending...